Are you looking for the best eCommerce email examples? You’ve come to the right place!

 Warby Parker Welcome Email

 Warby Parker’s welcome email is simple, clean, and easy on the eyes, with lots of white space.
 They’re also super fun and modern.

 Subscribers are given a subtle-yet-effective call to action right away with “SHOP NOW” text in a contrasting color.

 There’s even an animated graphic.

 Key takeaway: White space is a wonderful thing.
-Increase your padding to create a modern and easy to view email.
-Also, few things add a bit of fun like a well-placed GIF.
+Increase your padding to create a modern and easy-to-view email.
+Also, a few things add a bit of fun, like a well-placed GIF.

 Some email programs, like Outlook, ignore set padding and margins around images.
 To make sure that you get to keep your lovely white space you can use an image editing program to add a border around your image that’s the same color as your campaign background.
 Then you can upload the image to your campaign with your white space built in.

 Several image editing programs range in price from free (like GIMP) to PhotoShop.
 A lot of us at OptinMonster use Affinity to edit our images.

 Patagonia Welcome Email